|

 • You may undergo an angiography, in which the catheter takes x-ray pictures of blood vessels.

-• The catheter may be used for an angioplasty, a procedure where the catheter moves a balloon into the artery, which then inflates to open the artery and compress plaque.
+• The catheter may be used for angioplasty, a procedure in which the catheter moves a balloon into the artery, which then inflates to open the artery and compress the plaque.

 • The catheter may also be used for stenting, which involves the catheter placing a stent into the narrow part of the artery to open the path of blood flow.